California gold rush: Marshall's discovery

 By March 1848, rumors of the discovery were confirmed by San Francisco newspaper publisher and merchant Samuel Brannan.
 Brannan hurriedly set up a store to sell gold prospecting supplies, and he walked through the streets of San Francisco, holding aloft a vial of gold, shouting "Gold!
 Gold!
 Gold from the American River!"

 On August 19, 1848, the New York Herald was the first major newspaper on the East Coast to report the discovery of gold.
 On December 5, 1848, US President James K. Polk confirmed the discovery of gold in an address to Congress.
 As a result, individuals seeking to benefit from the gold rush—later called the "forty-niners"—began moving to the Gold Country of California or "Mother Lode" from other countries and from other parts of the United States.
 As Sutter had feared, his business plans were ruined after his workers left in search of gold, and squatters took over his land and stole his crops and cattle.

 San Francisco had been a tiny settlement before the rush began.
 When residents learned about the discovery, it at first became a ghost town of abandoned ships and businesses, but then boomed as merchants and new people arrived.
 The population of San Francisco increased quickly from about 1,000 in 1848 to 25,000 full-time residents by 1850.
 Miners lived in tents, wood shanties, or deck cabins removed from abandoned ships.
+There were no churches or religious services in the rapidly growing city, which prompted missionaries like William Taylor to meet the need, where he held services in the street, using a barrel head as his pulpit.
+Crowds would gather to listen to his sermons, and before long he received enough generous donations from successful gold miners and built San Francisco's first church.